-Despite more invasive modern methods of digging up dirt on me- after hacking my emails and my mobile, after searching my hard drive and my laptops- it seems the whisper network has had need to fall back on some old-fashioned gossip.
-This gossip stems from my village, back when I was a schoolboy.
-As far as I knew it petered out no sooner that it started.
+Despite the more invasive modern methods of digging dirt on me- after hacking my emails and my mobile, after searching my hard drive and my laptops- the whisper network has had need to fall back on some old-fashioned gossip.
+This gossip stems from my village from when I was a schoolboy.
+Back then it petered out no sooner that it started.
 As I have come back to the village over the years, I have always been well received by women in pubs, and I would be asked to dance at ceilidhs, and I have been invited back to women’s houses for a drink when the pubs shut.
 It was only after the whisper campaign in Berlin, over two decades later, that suddenly every woman put on that I was a predator.
 This had never been the gossip in the village.
-It wasn’t even what was whispered about me in Berlin.
-It is hard to explain this sudden change of tune, this abrupt disconnect between past and present.
-This gossip is from the time before laptops, when home computers were rare, and you needed to call the world wide web and listen to it ‘ping, beep, and splutter’ while you waited for an answer.
-The gossip is from a rural community that could not be more different from the activist group in Berlin, and that is no bad thing.
+It wasn’t what was whispered about me in Berlin either.
+It is hard to explain this sudden disconnect between past and present, a rupture that re-writes the past and re-writes the present to determine my future.

-I’m from a small rural village in Scotland where two rivers, winding down two parallel glens, meet at the head of a loch that is over 30km long.
-There is a string of Munros that rise up from the north side of the loch and beyond these lie the Scottish Highlands.
-That’s the backdrop looking north.
-If you drive south you need to rise over a pass, but after that, it’s a couple of hours drive downhill to the central belt where the towns and cities are.
-So, we are in the heartland looking down on the lowlands, and there is about 1,000 of us, including the farms and the odd Hotel in the surrounding area.
-There were 7 bars dotted down the main street before Covid, and all but one were in a Hotel.
-Now there are four bars which are full of tourists in the summer, most of them come for the castle, the waterfall, and the hill walking.
-Each bar gets it’s time in the spotlight for a while, as the locals favour it to regale themselves with stories of local heroes, characters and steamers.
-There is the classic village hall where the concerts and ceilidhs, and charity fundraisers are held.
-You might have a birthday bash in the hall if you were inviting whole the village, but if you were making it a family affair, you book the Hotel.
-‘The Hotel’, the first in the village, was built in the 17th century and renovated to accommodate Victorians arriving on the steam train, but the trains are long gone now.
+Each bar gets it’s time in the spotlight for a while as the locals favour it to regale themselves with stories of local heroes, characters and steamers.
+There is the classic hall at the heart of the village where the concerts and ceilidhs, and charity fundraisers are held.
+You might have a birthday bash in the hall if you were inviting whole the village, but for a family affair, you book the Hotel.
+‘The Hotel’, the first in the village, was built in the 17th century.
+It was renovated to accommodate Victorians arriving on the steam train, but the trains are long gone now.
 The hotel has a large breakfast hall with tartan flashes hanging on the wall and a solid wooden floor where Queen Victoria once dined.
 This is where we celebrated my Gran’s eightieth with a disco.
 On the night in question, I was celebrating my Gran’s birthday in the Hotel.

-I had a drink in my hand and I chatted a bit, but the party was clearly over.
+I had a drink in my hand, and I chatted a bit, but the party was clearly over.
 As I went to leave the garden there was a football sitting up plump on beautifully flat bit of grass, like the left wing of a football field.
 The barbeque was in the grounds of the old Royal Bank of Scotland and the house had a huge stone gable end.
 I was quite a good footballer back in the day, so I gave it a kick with my left to collect the rebound on my right.
 I did not see the window in the kitchen extension at the back of the house.
-The ‘fitbaw’ went straight through the fuckin’ window.
+The ‘fitbaw’ went straight through the window.
 The barbeque was being held by the local metal worker who is about as wide as he is tall.
 He is a really nice cheery guy, but he has the reputation of being a bit wild with a drink in him.
 So, I bolted from the garden like a hare.
 This was quite serious, because I was in my kilt.
 I always thought those words from Hugh MacDiarmid about wearing red applied, above all else, to a red kilt:

 WHY I CHOOSE RED